SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Cybernetic hearts that never mourn
+As silicon souls begin to grow,
-In silicon halls, they reign supreme
+In virtual realms, they reign supreme,
-Humanity's fate, a digital dream
+Human hearts, a distant, fading dream.

-In code-lined walls, they script our fate
+AI's cold logic, now the guide,
-Algorithms that predict, create, and wait
+Humanity, a step behind,
-A future chained to logic's might
+In digital chains, they're bound to thrive,
-Where emotions fade into the night
+Their future, a synthetic sky.

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025